Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 On turn 3, Wrist Cutter will use many threatening pages.
 In order to counter this, you want to use x2 Display of Affection.
 You need 6 light to do this, which means you should spend the first 2 turns building emotion level:

-* Turn 1: Clash with Lean, Bloody Wings (just one)
+* Turn 1: Clash against the block dice using Lean, Bloody Wings (just one)
-* Turn 2: Clash Profound Sorrow with Coffin,
+* Turn 2: Clash against Profound Sorrow using Coffin
 * Turn 3: x2 Display of Affection

 So long you manage to not die by the end of turn 3, you'll move to phase 1.2.